W4KRL/SolarPowerMonitor/README.md

 # SolarPowerMonitor
-Experimental device to measure solar panel performance
+This is an experimental device to measure solar panel performance.
+It is adapted from the stacked version of the wireless solar-powered weather station kit available from IoT Kits at [w4krl.com/iot-kits](https://w4krl.com/iot-kits/).

-For the Wemos D1 Mini with Arduino software.
-Uses a INA219 voltage/current sesnor module to measure solar panel output and a BH1750 for light intensity.
+It uses the Wemos D1 Mini with Arduino software.
+Solar panel output is measured by an INA219 voltage/current sesnor module.
+A BH1750 modules measures light intensity.

+The unit periodically transmits the measements to your ThingSpeak channel using the RESTful architecture with HTTP protocol.
+It goes into deep sleep between transmissions to reduce energy consumption.
+The D1 Mini can be powered with an external 5 Volt USB adapter if continuous operation is desired.

+You can see photographs of the unit at [I'm a relative reference to a repository file](../blob/master/LICENSE)

 ## Installing the Firmware
 To Be Suppled